 This paper describes a bidirectional recurrent neural network for sequence detection in channels with memory.
 The method does not require knowledge of the channel model.
 Alternatively, if the channel model is known, it does not require knowledge of the channel state information (CSI).
 Simulation and experimental results show that the developed method works well and can outperform Viterbi detection in certain scenarios.

-- Topic: Channel Encoding and Decoding
+- II.
+Channel Encoding and Decoding

 N. Farsad, M. Rao, and A. Goldsmith, “Deep Learning for Joint Source-Channel Coding of Text,” in Proc.
 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Calgary, Canada, April 2018.